Qazi Hussain Ahmad: Politics

 Within Pakistan, he was a patron of organisations such as Pasban and founder of Shabab e Milli, youth wing of Jamaat-e-Islami.

 Qazi Hussain Ahmad was first elected as member of the Senate of Pakistan in 1986 for a term of six years.
 He was re-elected for that position in March 1992.
 To protest against the corrupt political system, he resigned as a Senator in 1996.
 He was elected as a Member of National Assembly in the 2002 Pakistani general election from his native town, Nowshera.

 Qazi Hussain Ahmad traveled abroad widely to represent the Jamaat at the international forums, lead goodwill missions, and in a personal capacity to mediate in issues concerning Muslims, such as the Iran–Iraq War and the Persian Gulf War, the Balkan (Bosnia) crisis and the post-Soviet power struggle in Afghanistan.
 Even before the Soviet Union invaded Afghanistan, Qazi Hussain Ahmad was in close contact with Afghan mujahideen and met with top Afghan leaders.
 He helped build support in Pakistan for the movement and introduce the Afghan jihad to the outside world.

 He was a staunch supporter of the Kashmiri insurgency against India and the initiator of the Kashmir Solidarity Day.

 Successful Long March

 On 20 July 1996, started protests against the government alleging corruption.
 Qazi Hussain resigned from the senate on 27 September and announced to start a long march against the Benazir's government.
 Protests started on 27 October 1996 by Jamaat e Islami and the opposition parties.
 On 4 November 1996, Benazir Bhutto's government was dismissed by President Farooq Leghari primarily because of corruption.

 Death

-Ahmad died of a heart attack late in the evening on Saturday, 5 January 2013, at a son's house in Islamabad.
+Qazi Hussain Ahmad died of a heart attack late in the evening on Saturday, 5 January 2013, at a son's house in Islamabad.